WorldBox

-WorldBox is a sandbox game that was released in 2012 by indie game developer Maxim Karpenko.
-The game allows the use of different elements to create, change, and destroy virtual worlds.
+WorldBox is a 2012 sandbox game by Maxim Karpenko.
+The game allows the use of different elements to create, change, and destroy virtual worlds as well as civilizations.

 Gameplay

 The game's main feature is the ability to create worlds, using godlike tools known as "God powers" provided in the game.
 These are divided into several groups: World Creation, Civilizations, Creatures, Nature and Disasters, Destruction Powers, and Other Powers.
 Conversely, the game also allows the destruction of worlds, ranging from explosives to natural disasters, such as earthquakes, volcanoes, and acid rain.
 Populations can also be reduced with hostile entities, illnesses, etc. Worlds can also, as of version 0.21, go through "ages", which can affect biomes and creatures, both negatively and positively.

-Some creatures are able to create civilizations (humans, orcs, elves and dwarves).
-Such civilizations can grow, declare war on each other, and suffer rebellions.
+Many creatures are able to create civilizations (humans, orcs, elves, dwarves, and humanoid animals).
+Such civilizations can grow, declare war on each other, make alliances, and suffer rebellions.

 Beginning with version 0.14, players are also able to customise the banners and symbols of kingdoms, along with the ability to control the traits of creatures, adding more content and depth to the gameplay.
-Beginning with version 0.21, kingdoms can form alliances, and kings can form clans.
+Beginning with version 0.21, kingdoms can form alliances, and kings and leaders can form clans.

 Development

-Karpenko started working on the game back in 2011, and published the first prototype on Flash in the same year.
+Russian game developer Maxim Karpenko started working on the game back in 2011, and published the first prototype on Flash in the same year.
 In 2012, he released it on Newgrounds.
-The Newgrounds version is still available, but not playable due to Adobe Flash support ending.

 He continued working on the game for several years, and released it on IOS in December 2018, with the Android version coming in early February 2019.
-He proceeded to work on the game and released it for PC in October 2019.
-The Steam version would only come more than 2 years later in December 2021.
+He proceeded to work on the game and released it for Windows in October 2019 and in December 2021 it released on Steam.

-In early March 2022, he stated that he would delay the next content update for the game due to Russia's invasion of Ukraine.
-He released the next content update (0.14) 2 months later in May 2022.
-According to his Twitter, he planned to release the next update in mid-December 2022.
-The update was later delayed and ultimately released 4 months later, on 12 March 2023, to Steam, and on Android and IOS between March 13 to 14.